← Back to QuantegyAI

 Guardrails & Reliability

-Agents fail in spectacular ways — infinite loops, wrong tools, runaway actions.
-Activity: watch an agent get stuck, then switch on a step limit, loop detection, and a human-in-the-loop confirm and watch it recover.
-AI anchor: the safety scaffolding every production agent needs.
+Agents fail in characteristic ways — non-terminating loops, incorrect tool selection, and unintended actions.
+Activity: observe an agent enter a failure state, then enable a step limit, loop detection, and human-in-the-loop confirmation and observe it recover.
+AI anchor: the safety mechanisms every production agent requires.

 Build an Agent — and Know When Not To